About Us

 *The Epilepsy Services Foundation board and the Suncoast Epilepsy Association board approved their organizations to participate in the 50/50 nights during Lightning home games.
 The winner received 50% of the proceeds and the charity received the other 50% of the proceeds.

 *The Department of Health decides to no longer partner with each Epilepsy Services Provider.
-The Epilepsy Foundation of South Florida became the lead agency and subcontracts with the other epilepsy providers.
+The Epilepsy Foundation of South Florida became the lead agency and subcontracts with the other epilepsy providers. - 2006 – *The Epilepsy Services Foundation and other Epilepsy Charities receive a check for $15,000 from the Tampa Bay Lightning Foundation.

 *Epilepsy Services Foundation board approves funding to provide camp scholarships and college scholarships.